 The Governing Body operates a system of equal preferences under which they consider all preferences equally and the Local Authority allocates places according to its policy.
 In the event that there are more applicants than places, the governing body will allocate places using the following criteria, which are listed in order of priority:

 Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and cease to be in state care as a result of being adopted.
 Previously looked after children are children who were looked after, but ceased.to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
+A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation or any other provider of care whose sole main purpose is to benefit society.

 Children with any special medical or social circumstances affecting the child where these needs can only be met at this school.